Cost of Living in London — The Ultimate Guide

 The type of lifestyle you can afford to live in London will depend on how much money you have left after paying tax on your earnings.
 Visit our UK salary calculator to find out your monthly after-tax income in just a few clicks.

-2. The Cost of Accommodation
+2. The Cost of Accommodation in London

 If you're moving to London, you're going to need somewhere to live.
 The London property market is booming, and the city is widely regarded as one of the world's most expensive places to buy or rent a home.